ordina-jworks/ordina-jworks.github.io/_posts/2018-09-15-docker-networking-with-weave.md

 Note that the weave ps command shows you the container id and the ip address it has allocated to that container.
 Now that our database is up and running let's switch over to our other machine and start the other services over there.

 ### Setup backend application
 Let's install our backend service on our 2nd host.
-In the folder **backend** we will run following commands to compile our application and startup our docker container.
+In the folder **backend** we will run following commands to compile our application and startup our Docker container.
 Let's first start our backend container with the **test_run_backend.sh** script.
 This script runs the container and exposes it's webservice to the outside world through the 8080 port.
 We can then use our browser on our host to verify that the service is running correct.
 ~~~~